 Most Embry-Riddle degree programs require students to complete a minimum of 36 hours of General Education coursework.
 In some cases, certain degree programs will specify General Education requirements for completion.
-Make sure to consult a First Year Program or academic advisor for specific program information.
+Make sure to consult an academic advisor for specific program information.

 Typically, the General Education program consists of the following: